mjgroth/deephys/docs/source/usage.rst

-Let's Deephys!
+Wrapping up your data
 =============

-Before starting, install our Deephys wrapper.
-This will faciliate plugging your data in the right format for Deephys.
+Before starting, install our Deephys wrapper Python library.
+This library faciliates plugging your data with the right format for Deephys.

 .. code-block:: console

   $ pip install deephys

-Let's get started wrapping up your data to visualize with Deephys  🚀
+Now, let's get started wrapping up your data  🚀

-☀️ Save the model configuration parameters
+☀️ Setting up the model parameters
 --------------------------------------

-We first need to instantiate the model by indicating the number of neurons per layer to visualize.
+We first need to set up the model parameters to visualize.
+The output layer always needs to be included.
+Any number of layers can be included too.
+To set up the model, we need to indicate the name of the model, as well as the number of neurons per layer and the name of the layer.
+This can be simply done in the following way:

 >>> import deephys
 >>> model = deephys.setup_model(